Research and Economic Development Strategic Plan

 Improve graduate student success and pipelines

-INITIATIVE PROGRESS Increase culture of entrepreneurship on campus 2 INNOVAR workshops
+INITIATIVE PROGRESS Increase culture of entrepreneurship on campus 1.
+71 participants: 2 INNOVAR workshops with 27 teams, 60 participants.
+NSF Hub West 10 teams - 11 participants

 Increase number of training grants Diversify IP portfolio Increase industry sponsored research to 6% of research grants -